 Other drivers are annoying—and a concern

-elbud/Shutterstock You may find getting stuck behind a school bus irritating, but the bus driver isn't too happy about you either—especially if you're tailgating.
+You may find getting stuck behind a school bus irritating, but the bus driver isn't too happy about you either—especially if you're tailgating.
 Buses are slow by design, and the driver has to use extra caution due to his or her priceless cargo.
 The bus driver's biggest pet peeve is when other drivers don't pay attention when students are loading or unloading the bus.
 Those flashing lights and swinging stop sign are there for a reason—all drivers in each direction must stop and wait until the kids are safely out of the way.
-In case you've forgotten, here are some driving etiquette rules to live by.
+Regardless of the other drivers, here's why school buses are always yellow.

 The school bus is specially designed to protect kids